 - Set the filled containers somewhere safe and allow them sit at room temperature for 24 hours without being touched.
 This allows the pectin to work its magic and helps the jam set properly.

 - Label your jars with the date the jam was made.
-My mom always uses a bit of tape and a sharpie!
+I like to use a bit of tape and a sharpie!

 How Long Does Mango Jam Stay Good?

 You can also put a container straight into the fridge once it’s set.
-We usually put one in the fridge to enjoy immediately, and the rest in the freezer for later.
+We usually put one in the fridge to enjoy immediately and place the rest in the freezer for later.
 This jam lasts up to a month in the fridge.

 In full disclosure, I’ve eaten a container we found in the back of the freezer that was 2 years old, and it actually still tasted great!
-But I think it’s better to stay on the safe side and aim to eat this jam within a year of when it’s made.
+But I think it’s better to stay on the safe side and aim to eat this jam within a year.